 The Tenured Faculty Diversity Initiative (TFDI) is designed to help enhance diversity and inclusivity at OSU through faculty hires that promote positive changes to the academic climate.

-- Unit proposals require college approval, and must be submitted to the Senior Vice Provost for Faculty Affairs.
+- Unit proposals require college approval, and must be submitted to the Vice Provost for Faculty Affairs.
 Applications are accepted year around.

 Proposal describes a recruitment and selection process specifically tailored to the TFDI program, including the following characteristics:

 - has a demonstrated record of working with minority students and faculty;

 - has a demonstrable commitment to promoting and enhancing diversity and inclusivity.

 Preferred qualifications shall include:

 - meets OSU requirements to be hired with tenure at the associate or full professor level.

 Appointees shall be expected to create impact in enhancing the diversity and inclusivity of the institution, and that expectation shall be documented in recruiting materials and in the position description.
 Possible means to establish impact can include: